 These are Addiction Psychiatry Program services across the care continuum.

-- Outpatient Services: the SUPPORT clinic provides medication-management and therapy specialized to meet individual patient’s needs to support addiction and co-occurring mental health issues.
+- Outpatient Services: BMC Outpatient Psychiatry Clinic provides medication-management and therapy specialized to meet individual patient’s needs to support addiction and co-occurring mental health issues.
+Individuals may also seek services of the integrated ABOVE program.

 - Emergency Department: expertise in acute crisis management and evaluation and discharge planning to the appropriate level of care for patients with co-occurring disorders.